Kevin-CodeCrew/coding_concepts_sprint_1/Debugging_and_the_Browser_Development_Console.md

-# Debugging and the Browser Development Console
+# Debugging and the Browser Developer Console
 Debugging your code is one of the most crucial skills as a developer.
 Several tools are at your disposal to assist you in this effort.

 ## Browser Developer Console